jjoenasr/ml-projects/README.md

    - A convolutional neural network is used to classify images from the CIFAR-10 dataset into different categories.

 1. **[Clothing Products Classification](CNN/ImageClassification/Fashion_MNIST.ipynb)**
-   - A convolutional neural network is used to classify images from the CIFAR-10 dataset into different categories.
+   - A convolutional neural network is used to classify clothing products images into different categories.

 1. **[Car Object Detection](CNN/ObjectDetection/CarsDetection.ipynb)**
    - This notebook uses CNNs for detecting and classifying cars in images, employing object detection techniques.